mrgarvitoffice/LearnMint-Ai/README.md

 ```

 **Troubleshooting Firebase Errors (e.g., `auth/invalid-api-key`, `auth/auth-domain-config-required`):**
-If you encounter Firebase errors AFTER you've ensured your `.env` file is correctly set up AND you've requested to revert the temporary hardcoding:
+If you encounter Firebase errors:
 1.  **Verify `.env` File:**
     *   Double-check that the `.env` file is in the project root.
     *   Ensure `NEXT_PUBLIC_FIREBASE_API_KEY` and `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` are spelled correctly and their values are accurately copied from your Firebase project settings (General tab -> Your apps -> SDK setup and configuration).